rigetti/pyquil/docs/source/programs_and_gates.rst

 that itself defines a loop over a number of shots.
 The :py:meth:`~pyquil.quil.Program.apply_numshots_loop` method will help you do just that.
 It wraps the body of your program in a loop over the number of shots you specified with ``wrap_in_numshots_loop`` and returns the looped program with its ``num_shots`` property set to 1.

-Let's see an example, we'll construct a classic bell state program and measure it 1000 times by applying a numshots loop.
+Let's see an example.
+We'll construct a classic bell state program and measure it 1000 times by applying a numshots loop.

 .. testcode:: apply_numshots_loop